andredesousa/automating-javascript-projects-best-practices/README.md

 In CI/CD environments, you can protect your tokens with environment variables.
 `NPM_CONFIG__AUTH` and `NPM_CONFIG_REGISTRY` environment variables can help you with this task.

-## Use NVM when you work on multiple projects
+## Use NVM when working on multiple projects

 Different projects may require different Node runtimes/versions to be built, and developers are probably working on several different projects on their local machines at a time that may require incompatible Node versions.
 [NVM](https://github.com/nvm-sh/nvm) allows you to have different versions of Node on your machine, and to easily switch between versions as necessary.